buck54321/crystal.js/README.rst

 A WebGL 3D crystal viewer with the following features

+- No server-side processing.
+Uses HTML 5 canvas with WebGL to leverage the user's graphics processing capabilities.
 - Virtually zero lag with hundreds of atoms
 - Control with the mouse, the keyboard, or a game controller.
 - Immersive 3D mode compatible with any phone and headset (you'll want the game controller).